Compass College

-Compass College (Modern Continuing Education Centre) is a tertiary institution providing career oriented hospitality & tourism management and business management programmes in Hong Kong.
+Compass College (Modern Continuing Education Centre) is a tertiary institution providing career oriented hospitality and tourism management and business management programmes in Hong Kong.
 Compass College is an education organisation affiliated with the Modern Education.
 It provides one-year diploma programme and two-years higher diploma programme for secondary school graduates.

 Courses

 Compass College provides one programme accredited by HKCAVVQ, cooperating with Business and Technician Education Council (BTEC) in level 3 and level 5 diploma programmes, AH&LA certificate courses, and NCC Education higher diploma programme.